Raw material: Raw materials markets

 Raw materials markets are affected by consumer behavior, supply chain uncertainty, manufacturing disruptions, and regulations, amongst other factors.
 This results in volatile raw materials markets that are difficult to optimize and manage.
 Companies can struggle when faced with raw material volatility due to a lack of understanding of market demands, poor or no visibility into the indirect supply chain, and the time lag of raw materials price changes.

-Volatility in the raw materials markets can also be driven by natural disasters and geopolitcal conflict.
+Volatility in the raw materials markets can also be driven by natural disasters and geopolitical conflict.
 The COVID-19 pandemic disrupted the steel industry, and once demand rebounded, prices increased 250% in the U.S. The Russian invasion of Ukraine caused the price of natural gas to increase by 50% in 2022.
+AI-based forecasting models can analyze historical prices and market variables to estimate raw-material price movements, supporting procurement timing and cost-risk management in industries such as construction and steel.

 Raw material processing

 Ceramic

 While pottery originated in many different points around the world, it is certain that it was brought to light mostly through the Neolithic Revolution.
 That is important because it was a way for the first agrarians to store and carry a surplus of supplies.
 While most jars and pots were fire-clay ceramics, Neolithic communities also created kilns that were able to fire such materials to remove most of the water to create very stable and hard materials.
 Without the presence of clay on the riverbanks of the Tigris and Euphrates in the Fertile Crescent, such kilns would have been impossible for people in the region to have produced.
 Using these kilns, the process of metallurgy was possible once the Bronze and Iron Ages came upon the people that lived there.